 Gray box Testing is a product of Black Box Testing and White box Testing.
 Black Box Testing means the tester has no knowledge of how the software works inside.
 This type of testing is done at the user level.
 So the tester checks whether the end result is obtained, and doesn’t know whether the code is working correctly at the loops and the breaks inside.
 So, the Software Testers are the ones who generally are responsible for Black Box Testing.
 Exactly opposite is White Box Testing.
 This type of testing is done mostly by the Software Developers as they check whether a particular result is being obtained at a particular break.
 In white box testing, the testers (generally developers) have the knowledge, of how the software is internally working.

-As told earlier, in gray box testing, for testing purposes, tester enters some dummy values to check the correct flow of the output.
-So for using Gray Box Testing, the tester needs to have knowledge of both software development and testing, so as to check the correct flow.
+As told earlier, in Transparent Box, for testing purposes, tester enters some dummy values to check the correct flow of the output.
+So for using Transparent Box, the tester needs to have knowledge of both software development and testing, so as to check the correct flow.

-As we know by now, that only a partial part of the logic is known to the tester in gray box testing; it becomes a middle way in which the user can test the logic or software.
+As we know by now, that only a partial part of the logic is known to the tester in Transparent Box; it becomes a middle way in which the user can test the logic or software.
 The best example to explain the same would be; in certain software, the user needs to use some third party application.
-This application, when is being used, only a part of it is exposed to the developer.
+This application, when it is being used, only a part of it is exposed to the developer.
 So, now this can only be checked using the input data and some of the part which has been exposed.
-This is a perfect example of how Gray Box Testing works.
+This is a perfect example of how Transparent Box works.

 Another example would be the working of HTML links.
 The tester checks for the links.
 Some of the links, he may click, may or may not open the correct page.
 When the link does not go to the expected page, the tester can change the link address from the partially exposed code and correct it.